axoflow/axosyslog-core-docs/content/chapter-manipulating-messages/customizing-message-format/reference-macros/_index.md

 ## RAWMSG {#macro-rawmsg}

 *Description:* The original message as received from the client.
-Note that this macro is available only in 3.16 and later, and only if AxoSyslog received the message using the [`default-network-drivers-ng()` source]({{< relref "/chapter-sources/source-default-network-drivers/_index.md" >}}), or the source receiving the message has the `store-raw-message` flag set.
+Note that this macro is available only in 3.16 and later, and only if AxoSyslog received the message using the [`default-network-drivers()` source]({{< relref "/chapter-sources/source-default-network-drivers/_index.md" >}}), or the source receiving the message has the `store-raw-message` flag set.

 ## RAWMSG_SIZE {#macro-rawmsg-size}